-Many of us take for granted that the food we buy is safe to eat.
-Yet with salmonella showing up in eggs and cucumbers, E. coli (O157) finding its way into ground beef and spinach, botulism in potluck potato salad, and bits of metal in the kids’ favorite mac and cheese – it’s hard to know what’s safe to eat anymore.
-To complicate matters further, some safe-handling regulations, like the 60 day waiting period on soft-ripened cheeses in the US, may actually raise our risks for lethal levels of listeria.
+Many of us take for granted that the food we buy is safe to eat and nutritious.
+Yet with salmonella showing up in eggs and cucumbers, E. coli (O157) finding its way into ground beef and spinach, botulism in potluck potato salad, and bits of metal in the kids’ favorite mac and cheese—it’s difficult to know what’s safe to eat anymore.
+To complicate matters further, some safe-handling regulations, like the 60-day waiting period on soft-ripened cheeses in the U.S., may actually raise our risks for lethal levels of listeria.

 And even if you have the time and space to grow your own food, there is still some chance that E. coli, salmonella, or listeria might be lurking in your soil.
 After you pick your way through the minefield of foodborne pathogens at the grocery store, farmers markets, and your own backyard… then there’s still the whole debate about nutritional content of industrially grown food versus home grown or organically grown food to navigate.